Minors traveling with adults other than parents or legal guardians.

 Immigration Law Regulations

 In the case of children, or adolescents, or persons under legal guardianship in terms of the civil legislation, that are accompanied by a third party that is an adult or are traveling alone, must certify that they have the authorization that paragraph second of section V of this article refers to.
-The foregoing will not be necessary in the case of Mexicans traveling alone and that will be repatriated to the national territory.
+The foregoing will not be necessary in the case of Mexicans traveling alone and who will be repatriated to the national territory.

 MANAGEMENT OFFICE AIRPORTS